 Duration of Mentorship

-The mentoring relationship officially lasts for one semester, after which the mentor will have the ability to opt-in for another semester or be paired with another student.
-This allows students to search for new mentors and alumni to work with new students or take a reprieve from the program.
+The mentoring relationship officially lasts November 1, 2017 - March 31, 2018, after which the mentor will have the ability to opt-in for another semester or be paired with another student.
 This, however, does not mean that the mentoring relationship has to end.
 The goal is to develop long-term networking relationships between mentors and mentees.
-Therefore, we encourage relationships to continue.

 Suggested Mentoring Activities